Cash register inspection: What is it and how can I prepare?

 • Does my fund meet the TSE requirement?

-The last point on technical safety equipment (TSE) is particularly relevant.
-This is because the TSE obligation has already been a topic of recurring concern for tax offices and retailers since 2020.
-During the Corona pandemic and also for technical reasons, only a few tests have been carried out so far.
-However, this is now changing rapidly.
-It's good if you use a POS system like the one from LocaFox that meets all legal requirements.
-By the way: If you have any questions about the audit, we will be happy to assist you with our experience!
+The last point regarding the Technical Security Device (TSE) is particularly relevant.
+The TSE requirement has been a recurring topic of concern for tax authorities and retailers since 2020.
+Due to the COVID-19 pandemic and for technical reasons, only a few inspections have been conducted so far.
+However, that is now changing rapidly.
+It’s a good idea to use a POS system like LocaFox’s, which meets all legal requirements.
+By the way: If you have any questions about the inspection, we’re happy to assist you with our expertise!

 Cash register inspection: When should I expect penalties?

-Your cash register data is incomplete, incorrect or has been demonstrably manipulated?
-In this case, the tax official will carry out an external audit.
-In the past, this was also known as a tax audit and takes a close look at all entrepreneurial, financial and tax aspects of your business.
-In most cases, the last three years are audited.
-If your cash register system or bookkeeping show glaring deficiencies, the tax office will make an estimate of the tax base.
-This means that you will have to reckon with high tax arrears, which may threaten the existence of your business.
-Furthermore, an additional fine of 25,000 euros can be imposed.
+Is your POS data incomplete, inaccurate, or has it been demonstrably tampered with?
+In that case, the tax auditor will conduct an on-site audit.
+This used to be called a business audit and involves a thorough examination of all business, financial, and tax-related aspects of your operation.
+Typically, the last three years are examined.
+If your cash register system or accounting records show glaring deficiencies, the tax office will estimate your taxable income.
+This means you can expect to pay significant back taxes, which could potentially threaten the survival of your business.
+Additionally, an extra fine of 25,000 euros may be imposed.

 Does a digital POS system protect against additional payments or estimates?

-Digital cash register systems offer you an optimal overview of your accounting and store all data securely in the cloud.
-However, as with any other system, proper handling is crucial.
-A digital POS system is therefore a clever tool for entrepreneurs in retail, but no guarantee for correct accounting.
-At LocaFox, we are therefore available to you with personal advice, comprehensive service and lots of tips for the use of your digital POS system.
-Another piece of advice: Choose a tax advisor who is familiar with digital cash register systems and knows what to look out for during a cash register inspection.
-In some cases, the auditors themselves are not familiar with modern POS systems, and the support of your tax adv isor can help to ensure that important questions are clarified quickly and competently.
+Digital point-of-sale systems give you a clear overview of your accounting and securely store all your data in the cloud.
+But as with any other system, using it correctly is key.
+A digital point-of-sale system is therefore a smart tool for retail business owners, but it’s no guarantee of accurate accounting.
+That’s why at LocaFox, we’re here to support you with personalized advice, comprehensive service, and plenty of tips on how to use your digital POS system.
+Another piece of advice: Choose a tax advisor who is familiar with digital POS systems and knows what to look out for during a cash register audit.
+This is because auditors themselves are sometimes not familiar with modern POS systems, and having your tax advisor accompany you can help ensure that important questions are clarified quickly and competently.

 Cash register inspection: Take advantage of our advice and expertise

-At LocaFox we know the challenges of retail.
-That's why we not only offer you intelligent solutions for a digital POS system, but also provide you with advice and support.
-Feel free to call us or send us a message: We look forward to getting to know you and your company!
+At LocaFox, we understand the challenges of the retail industry.
+That’s why we don’t just offer smart solutions for a digital point-of-sale system—we’re also here to provide you with expert advice.
+Feel free to give us a call or send us a message: We look forward to getting to know you and your business!

 Contact us now and get free advice!